 • Décor and wall hangings

 A lot of first-time shops make use of used furniture when they are first starting up.
 Typically, the intent is to invest in better furniture later on when the business is profitable.
-While purchasing cheaper now and purchasing new later costs more in the long run, it relieves the burden upfront when the shop is first starting out.
+While purchasing cheaper now and purchasing new later costs more in the long run, it relieves the burden upfront when the shop is first starting.
 Read more about how to set up your space here.

 Equipment